PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 performant way to run code when something happens, as opposed to constantly checking if something has happened.

 Some events are cancellable.
 This means that when the event is fired, it can be cancelled.
 For example, the `PlayerMoveEvent` is cancellable.
-This means that when the event is fired, it can be cancelled.
-This means that the player will not move.
+This means that when it is cancelled, the player will not move.
 This is useful for things like anti-cheat, where you want to cancel the event if the player is moving too fast.

-It is important to think about how hot an event is when writing event listeners.
-A hot event is an event that is fired very often.
+It is important to think about how "hot" an event is when writing event listeners.
+A "hot" event is an event that is fired very often.
 For example, the `PlayerMoveEvent` is fired every time a player moves.
 This means that if you have a lot of expensive code in your event listener, it will be run every time a player moves.
 This can cause a lot of lag.
 It is important to keep event listeners as lightweight as possible.